FreqEdit: Preserving High-Frequency Features for Robust Multi-Turn Image Editing: Additional Ablation Study

 \section{Additional Ablation Study}

 To validate the effectiveness of each component in our framework, we conduct ablation studies by systematically removing individual components.
 We evaluate three variants: without adaptive injection strategy, without path compensation mechanism, and without quality guidance.
+In addition, we analyze the sensitivity of FreqEdit to its three key hyperparameters ($\alpha_0$, $\gamma$, and $\lambda$), varying each individually while fixing the others to their default values.

 \textbf{Adaptive Injection.} Figure~\ref{fig:additional_ablation_AI} presents qualitative comparisons validating our adaptive injection strategy (Section~\ref{sec:adaptive}).
 Without adaptive injection, uniform injection strength often leads to over-preservation artifacts in semantically modified regions.
-In the top row, the model overly preserves the original background and gate geometry, preventing full transition to a sunny beach scene (column 2) and inhibiting reconstruction of a white wooden picket gate (column 4).
+In the top row, the model overly preserves the original background and gate geometry, preventing full transition to a sunny beach scene (column 2) and inhibiting the reconstruction of a white wooden picket gate (column 4).
 Similarly, in the bottom row, large portions of the original background remain intact instead of forming rolling green hills (column 2), and the horse's coat retains much of its initial appearance, failing to exhibit a coherent dapple-gray pattern (column 4).
 In contrast, our adaptive injection approach enables faithful editing in modified regions while preserving details elsewhere.

 \textbf{Path Compensation.} Figure~\ref{fig:additional_ablation_PC} demonstrates the effectiveness of our path compensation strategy (Section~\ref{sec:path_compensation}).
 Without path compensation, high injection strength leads to ghosting artifacts where visual elements from both editing and reference velocity fields appear simultaneously.
 The kickflip scene (top row, second column) shows duplicated skateboarder poses with overlapping limbs, the mid-air jump (fourth column) produces ghost figures, the cap toss (bottom row, second column) exhibits duplicated body configurations, and the parent addition (fourth column) displays semi-transparent overlapping figures.
 These results confirm that path compensation is crucial for stabilizing the editing trajectory and preventing ghosting artifacts.